 Finding feathered fun

-In collaboration with Friends of Alta, Bird Conservancy of the Rockies, with Tracy Aviary leading the way, we are conducting a three-year bird monitoring study to determine a baseline of bird species for Alta.
-This study will aid in a larger collaborative effort to support third-party environmental research, and to give conservation managers and the Alta community greater insight into the dynamics of our feathered friends.
+Along with our monthly birding tours, we worked in collaboration with Friends of Alta, Bird Conservancy of the Rockies, with Tracy Aviary leading the way to conduct a comprehensive community science Integrated Monitoring in Bird Conservation Regions (IMBCR) survey.
+These took place at Alta from 2015-2019 to determine a baseline of bird species for Alta.
+This study aided a larger collaborative effort to support third-party environmental research and to give conservation managers as well as the Alta community greater insight into the dynamics of our feathered friends.

 - Create a baseline of bird species present in Alta

 - Identify species unanimous to specific habitat types

 - Identify priority species, their habitat types and breeding grounds

 - Share results with the community of Alta

 - Engage and train Alta residents to conduct future surveys

 This project was completed by Tracy Aviary and the Bird Conservancy of the Rockies (BCR), utilizing the preexisting Integrated Monitoring in Bird Conservation Regions Program, which provides a model that can be scaled from a local to regional level.
 The study at Alta includes ten grids, each 1 square kilometer with 7 to 16 points evenly spaced every 250 meters.
 The sampling used ensures that all sites of interest are equally represented (spatially balanced by habitat type and elevation).
 This grid system can also be used as a base to develop research in groups such as plants, insects and other wildlife.

 Surveys were conducted by Tracy Aviary and trained Citizen Science volunteers.
 All the data is entered into an online system created by BCR and is made available for local and regional analysis.